3b1b/manim/docs/source/coordinate.rst

     </video>

 .. note::
-  You can place objects outside this boundary, just that it won't show up in the render.
+  You can place objects outside this boundary, but it won't show up in the render.

 Using Coordinates
 -----------------